Route Planning for Demand Responsive Transport (DRT)

-Passenger transportation that is not covered by scheduled bus routes; also known as Demand Responsive Transport can be both school busses, paratransit, medical trips and more.
+Passenger transportation not covered by scheduled bus routes; also known as Demand Responsive Transport (DRT) can be both school busses, paratransit, medical trips and more.

-A request for transport will, in this field, consist of both a pickup and a delivery.
-In the morning a student is picked up at her home address and brought to her school, institution or perhaps a treatment facility.
-Later, the same day, the same transport is often carried out in reverse order.
+A transport order will, in this field, consist of both a pickup and a delivery.
+In the morning a student is picked up at her home address and “delivered” to a school, institution or perhaps a treatment facility.

-At first glance one may consider scheduling drive orders like this as assigning pickups and deliveries to every bus in the fleet so that each bus will do as little driving as possible.
+At first glance one may consider scheduling transportation orders like this by assigning pickups and deliveries to every bus in the fleet so that each bus will do as little driving as possible.

 However, in real life there is a number of considerations that the planner needs to do; how many minutes is passenger X allowed to travel, are passengers X and Z allowed to travel in the same bus at the same time or is there enough space in bus no. 58 to pick up passenger Y and his wheelchair at location 79?

 Rapidis offer an edition of the Logistics Planner software dedicated to route planning and scheduling in Demand Responsive Transport.

 Travel time for each passenger is minimized

 Most municipalities and agencies offering demand responsive transport to citizens have strict rules for how the service level should be.
 A great example is limitations to the travel time for a passenger.
 Rapidis Logistics Planner will route plan a fleet of busses making sure that no passengers will spend more time in the bus than allowed.
 The limit can either be a fixed number of minutes or it could be defined as the direct path (if the bus drives the passenger from A to B with any other stops in between) with an addition of an arbitrary number of minutes.

 Every single minute that a passenger travels is regarded a cost in the Rapidis Algorithm making sure that travel time for each passenger is kept as low as possible.